 This will be an in-person meeting at the Jubilee Campus Conference Centre and Hotel, Nottingham.

-Registration and payment online will open soon:
+Registration and payment now open:

 Conference registration: £120

-Accommodation (B & B) on 16th Sept at the DeVere Jubilee Conference centre and hotel: £85 (reduced rate)
+Accommodation (B&B) on 16th Sept at the DeVere Jubilee Conference centre and hotel: £85 (reduced rate)

 Conference Dinner on the 16th Sept: £30